 We also manufacture high performance ultra-broadband metallic mirrors.
 Here the substrate is coated first with a reflective metal film and then with a dielectric overcoat.
 Our metallic coatings include aluminum, silver, or gold.
 Gold is ideal when working in infrared applications, especially at wavelengths greater than 2 micron.
 Silver has high reflectance over the visible and near infrared range.
 For a general purpose visible range, an aluminum coating performs well.
 The final dielectric coating provides protection and enhances reflectivity, and these mirrors are highly durable.

 For applications with a specific, narrow wavelength and higher energy levels, we recommend laser line mirrors.
 These highly efficient precision mirrors can be used for beam-steering in laser applications.
-Our laser line mirrors can be customized for your specific laser type or wavelength, and we offer dielectric coatings that can be optimized for high reflectance at your laser wavelength of choice.
+Our laser line mirrors can be customized for your specific laser beam type or wavelength, and we offer dielectric coatings that can be optimized for high reflectivity at your laser wavelength of choice.

 Focal length is measured as the distance from the mirror to the focal point; the point at which parallel waves converge.
 For a concave mirror, focal length will be positive; for a convex mirror, negative.